mifkata/tu-varna-gamedev-catalogue/README.md

 # Change PORT in .env
 PORT=3001

-# Or change DB_PORT in .env and docker-compose.yml
+# Or change DB_PORT in .env and docker compose.yml
 DB_PORT=5433
 ```